 To further explore international learnings on the topic, RIIS Hub team recently welcomed eminent scholar and researcher in soil-related structural impacts Associate Professor Mathilde Morvan from the Pascal Institute & POLYTECH Clermont in France to explore potential solutions.

-A/Prof Moran’s current research seeks to develop a better understanding of soil characterisation.
+A/Prof Morvan’s current research seeks to develop a better understanding of soil characterisation.
 She is also looking to develop new, inexpensive diagnostic methods that can predict swelling soils near detached houses.

 A/Prof. Morvan’s work has close alignment to some of the and predictive techniques being developed in RIIS Hub’s Theme 3 Research program, where researchers are exploring the effect of temperature on the movement of soils using a thermo-plasticity model as part of flaw detection and failure avoidance research.

-During her Seminar to the RIIS Hub team, A/Prof Moran shared
+During her Seminar to the RIIS Hub team, A/Prof Morvan shared

 • The cost of damage due to soil shrinkage and swelling on detached houses is the highest among natural disasters in France after floods.